technical details:

 Production K-11.

-Released September 12, 1926.
+Released early September 1926.
 It was the 53rd film in the series to be released.
+The official release date, as published in trade journals like Motion Picture News was September

 Silent two-reeler.
 Also released as a five-reeler for the European market.